CIS565-Fall-2019/Project1-CUDA-Flocking/INSTRUCTION.md

 ## Part 0: Nothing New

 This project (and all other CUDA projects in this course) requires an NVIDIA graphics card with CUDA capability.
-Any card with Compute Capability 2.0 (`sm_20`) or greater will work.
+Any card with Compute Capability 3.0 (GTX 6xx and newer) or greater will work.
 Check your GPU on this [compatibility table](https://developer.nvidia.com/cuda-gpus).
 If you do not have a personal machine with these specs, you may use those computers in the Moore 100B/C which have supported GPUs, but pay close